ykz89/zmk-config/README.md

 This repository contains my zmk configurations.

-Skeletyl config is forked from [0xcharly](https://github.com/0xcharly/zmk-config), keymap still work in progress.
+Skeletyl config is forked from [0xcharly](https://github.com/0xcharly/zmk-config), and improved by [ridingintraffic](https://github.com/ridingintraffic/zmk-config-skeledong).

 Charybdis config is inspired by the one from [eigatech](https://github.com/eigatech/zmk-config) and others that made a Charybdis config